Vikvam/accessibility_hackathon/presentation/reveal/notes.md

 we enable the visually impaired to recognize everyday objects with the same ease as sighted people.

-{We demonstrated how this could work using our prototype, where the user first label their items and it enables them recognize it afterwards.}
+We demonstrated how this could work using our prototype, where the user first labels their items and it enables them to recognize it afterward.

-We created a working prototype, ... nevím
+As we've discussed with Adam, Honza and Zuzka, the inability to distinguish among object of the same type is a serious problem for the visually impared.

-As we discussed with "names" this is something that visually impaired people are missing.
+And our application solves it.